Regenerative agriculture is sold as a climate solution. Can it do all it says?

 Lazy R Ranch hosts Fire Resilience Circle with American Farmland Trust

-As I write this, it is August 23rd.
-It is one year and one week since the Gray Fire broke out, burning 10,000 acres, destroying over 200 homes in Spokane County, and burning half of our family ranch.
+It is over one year since the Gray Fire broke out, burning 10,000 acres, destroying over 200 homes in Spokane County, and burning half of our family ranch.
 A soft rain is falling, an unexpected late summer blessing.
 The smell of soil microbes coming to life is intoxicating… a far cry from the smoldering remains that dotted the landscape this time last year.
 Despite the devastating impact, it's crucial to recognize that the Gray Fire was not just a natural disaster; it was a stark illustration of how human actions—or inactions—can exacerbate such tragedies.

 Historically, fire has been an integral part of land management in our region.
 Indigenous tribes, including the Spokane people, have long understood the role of fire in maintaining ecological balance.
 However, the modern approach to fire management has shifted dramatically.
 Since colonization, fire suppression has become the norm, often neglecting the ecological benefits of controlled burns.
 This shift has led to a dangerous accumulation of flammable materials, particularly in suburban areas where small landholdings often receive little management.
 An ever-warming climate has led to more frequent and intense fires throughout the West.
 These factors combined are a catastrophe waiting to happen, largely shaped by linear, reductionist decision-making.